Guide for Authors

 Please submit your article via https://js.vnu.edu.vn/EAB/login.

 Tables and figures may be presented with captions within the main body of the manuscript; if so, figures should additionally be uploaded as high resolution files.

 This journal uses double-blind review, which means the identities of the authors are concealed from the reviewers, and vice versa.
 More information is available on our website.
 To facilitate this, please include the following separately:

-Author details: This should include the authors' names, affiliations, acknowledgements and any Declaration of Interest statement, and a complete address for the corresponding author including an e-mail address.
+Author details: This should include the authors' names, affiliations, acknowledgments and any Declaration of Interest statement, and a complete address for the corresponding author including an e-mail address.

-Blinded manuscript: This is the manuscript without author details (including the references, figures, tables and any acknowledgements).
+Blinded manuscript: This is the manuscript without author details (including the references, figures, tables and any acknowledgments).
 It should not include any identifying information, such as the authors' names or affiliations.